Login with Patreon

 ‘Are we going to fight?’

-‘Unlikely,’ Harry said darkly.
+‘Unlikely,’ Harry murmured darkly.
 ‘Go in and check.’

 Nyx disappeared into the shadows, slipping through whatever protections effortlessly.

 Still, he was ready for a fight.
-With robes of basilisk hide and Nyx protecting his skin, he would be quite hard to harm, unless he did something extremely foolish.
-Besides, he was awake and rested, while any potential enemy here would be tired, still sluggish from sleep.
+With robes of basilisk hide and Nyx protecting his skin, he would be quite hard to harm, unless he did something extremely foolish… or got bathed in spellfire and more dangerous magic.
+But he had chosen this time of the night deliberately—he was awake and rested, while any potential enemy here would be tired, still sluggish from sleep.

 Five minutes later, she returned.
 ‘One long ears, two two-legs, and one little hatchling.
 All of them are asleep.’

-Harry nodded, satisfied.
-A House Elf, Lucius, Narcissa, and little Calisto Malfoy—there was no ambush here.
+Harry nodded, satisfied—it was just as he had expected.
+A House Elf, Mr and Mrs Malfoy, and their little daughter—there was no ambush here.

 He took a deep breath, palmed his wand and let happiness fill him.
 “Expecto Patronum.”